Continental Can Company Building

 As acknowledged by Tadin, the concrete structures are an iconic part of Chicago history.
 With a backdrop of downtown’s skyscrapers, the 15-story silos on the Chicago River have been an unofficial visual landmark for decades.
 They are instantly recognizable after multiple uses in films and television shows, including Transformer: Age of Extinction.
 Additionally, the silos have become an unofficial destination for “urban tourism,” drawing urban explorers and street artists.

-The sale by the State has been criticized as a flawed procedure, resulting in an irreplaceable riverfront setting being disposed of without a determination of its future use or input from surrounding neighborhoods.
+The sale by the State of Illinois has been criticized as a flawed procedure, resulting in an irreplaceable riverfront setting being disposed of without a determination of its future use or input from surrounding neighborhoods.
 Neighboring communities such as Pilsen and McKinley Park that have already been subjected to industrial pollution now face uncertain adverse consequences from the planned demolition and unknown future uses.
-Given the owner’s disregard for community priorities and voices in McKinley Park, there is concern for the large riverfront site.
+Given the owner’s apparent disregard for community priorities and the opinions of McKinley Park neighbors, there is significant concern for the future of the large riverfront site.

-Furthermore, unlike abundant recreational opportunities available along the North Branch of the Chicago River, the anticipated industrial use of this site only exacerbates the lack of such amenities for Southwest Side residents along the South Branch.
-The South Branch and its surrounding neighborhoods desperately need more green space and river access which the 23-acre site could provide in the form of a recreational park that could include restored towers for climbing.
-Such a use could also recognize the long use of the abandoned site as a forum for street art, which has been recognized as an urban art form.
+Unlike abundant recreational opportunities available along the North Branch of the Chicago River, the anticipated industrial use of this site would likely prevent new recreational amenities for Southwest Side residents along this location of the South Branch of the Chicago River.
+The South Branch and its surrounding neighborhoods desperately need more green space and river access which the 23-acre site could provide in the form of a recreational park.
+This riverfront park could include ample greenspace, riverfront trail, nature preserve, water taxi landing, and recreational water sport uses potentially to include kayaking and rowing.
+The historic grain silos could be an anchor of this riverfront park with a wide variety of innovative uses that have been successfully implemented at adaptively reused former silos both nationally and internationally.
+It would serve as an unique oasis and recreational destination for the greater public and the citizens of Chicago.

 OVERVIEW: Fisk Power Station:

-Now closed, Fisk stands as an important reminder of Chicago’s industrial heritage and is an important architectural asset that should be repurposed.
-A repurposed and re-envisioned Fisk Power Station could resemble the Tate Modern— a shuttered London power plant reused as a world-class art museum which has become one of the United Kingdom’s largest tourist attractions—and could become a huge asset as a cultural and community center to Pilsen, Chinatown, Near-Southwest side and Central Area residents.
+Decommissioned in 2012, the Fisk Power Station stands as an important reminder of Chicago’s industrial heritage and is an important architectural asset that should be preserved and reused.
+A repurposed and re-envisioned Fisk Power Station could resemble the Tate Modern— a shuttered London power plant completely re-envisioned as a world-class art museum which has become one of the United Kingdom’s largest tourist attractions.
+Fisk would become a huge asset as a cultural and community center to Pilsen, Chinatown, Near-Southwest side and Central Area residents.

-With the recent demolition of Crawford Station, Fisk Power Station remains the last large-scale survivor of Chicago’s power generation history reflecting the growth of the city into an industrial powerhouse.
+With the recent tragic demolitions of Crawford Power Station and State Line Power Station, Fisk remains the last large-scale survivor of Chicago’s power generation history reflecting the growth of the city into an industrial powerhouse.
 Additionally, the historic buildings only cover a small portion of the approximately 50-acre riverfront site, which would allow ample area for green space and new community-oriented development.
-It is currently owned by the same group responsible for the demolition of Crawford Station.
+It is currently owned by the same real estate development company responsible for the demolition of Crawford Station.

 HISTORY: Fisk Power Station:

 The Fisk Power Station was designed by architects Shepley, Rutan and Coolidge, the successor firm to H.H.
-Richardson and the architects of Chicago Cultural Center, a designated Chicago Landmark, in 1903.
-Built by Commonwealth Edison and industrialist Samuel Insull, president of the corporation, it pushed the limits of what was possible during the early growth years of electricity.
+Richardson and the architects of many celebrated buildings including the Chicago Cultural Center, The Art Institute of Chicago, and the Harris Bank Building among others.
+Built by Commonwealth Edison and industrialist Samuel Insull, president of the corporation, Fisk pushed the limits of what was possible during the early growth years of electricity.

 The Fisk Power Station, among many firsts, was also the home of the world’s largest transformer at the time.
 Built by Westinghouse, it was installed in 1958, weighing 37,500 pounds.
 Fisk was also responsible for providing direct current (DC) to the Chicago Transit Authority’s substations and rapid transit service.

 Fisk features a variety of fine quality ornate and utilitarian structures: literally, a small city of buildings constructed to provide electricity to the City of Chicago and the region for more than 110 years.
 Many of its buildings employ the use of red-brick and stonework masonry as well as renaissance-revival detailing, an eclectic mix of historic styles.
-Later additions to the Fisk Power Station complex were designed by Daniel H. Burnham & Company and Shaw, Naess & Murphy.
-Several structures are Orange-rated in the Chicago Historic Resources Survey.
+Later additions to the Fisk Power Station complex were designed by Daniel H. Burnham & Company and also the architectural firm of Shaw, Naess & Murphy.
+Several structures were identified as orange-rated in the Chicago Historic Resources Survey.

 THREAT: Fisk Power Station:

 The Fisk Power Station has been closed since 2012.
-It is currently owned by the same group responsible for the demolition of Crawford Station.
-While public meetings have been convened, and potential preservation of the buildings applauded by the communities, talks have ceased and further discussions have not been public.
+It is currently owned by the same development company responsible for the demolition of Crawford Station.
+While public meetings have been convened, and potential preservation of the buildings applauded by the community, talks have ceased and further discussions have not been public.

 RECOMMENDATIONS: Fisk Power Station: